• Skip to primary navigation

 Filter by Author or Committer

-Git is a distributed version control system, so in real-world projects, multiple multiple developers and testers are working on that from various locations.
-In that case, suppose you want to list down all the commits by a particular team member then we can use the –author flag to filter the commits by author name with the git log.
+Git is a distributed version control system, so in real-world projects, multiple developers and testers are working on it from various locations.
+In that case, suppose you want to list down all the commits by a particular team member, then we can use the –author flag to filter the commits by author name with the git log.

 git log –author=”Author Name”